Iliya-Yeriskin/Bash-Scripts/README.md

 6. Create 2 Nginx Containers with the mount of the index.html we created in 5

+#### copy_from_server.sh:
+A script that i made that helps me download with scp command any scripts or files from my linux servers

 #### Continuous_Integration.sh:
 - This Script will run a Dockerfile
 - That file is building an custom Nginx server